mfms-ncsu/galant-js/0-system-test-plan.md

 ### Error handling

-1. Graph load error messages could be a lot more specific about cause of error and line number.
-2. Duplicate edges are not flagged as errors.
-3. Parallel edges in opposite directions are rendered too close to each other.
+1. Parallel edges in opposite directions are rendered too close to each other.
-4. Nodes with the same coordinates should be highlighted; this is also an issue during editing,
+2. Nodes with the same coordinates should be highlighted; this is also an issue during editing,
-5. Layered graphs: edges connecting nodes on the same layer or on nonadjacent layers are not flagged as errors.
+3. Layered graphs: edges connecting nodes on the same layer or on nonadjacent layers are not flagged as errors.
-6. Nodes with the same layer and position do not cause a shift as they do during editing.
+4. Nodes with the same layer and position do not cause a shift as they do during editing.